salmant/Kubernetes-Cassandra-Cluster/README.md

 We need to set this environment variable as the IP addresses of already existing Cassandra Pods as seeds.
 Therefore, if a new Cassandra Pod is instantiated, it should automatically discover all seed Pods' IP addresses via DNS lookups.
 In Kubernetes, Headless Service provides a DNS address for each associated Pod.
-To this end, we need to install package "dnsutils" in every Cassandra container.
+To this end, we need to install package `dnsutils` in every Cassandra container.
-This is because the "dnsutils" package is a very commonly used tool for resolving DNS queries.
+This is because the `dnsutils` package is a very commonly used tool for resolving DNS queries.
 <br>Create the Dockerfile file: [Dockerfile](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/Dockerfile)
 <br>
 As mentioned before, when a container is instantiated, all the IP addresses of already existing Cassandra Pods considered as seeds should be discovered.